 - “Then I heard a loud voice from the throne: Look!
 God’s dwelling is with humanity, and He will live with them.
 They will be His people, and God Himself will be with them and be their God.”

 The verses above give but a small taste of the rich fare scripture offers.
 Since newcomers to the Bible may find it confusing, it’s very helpful to know something of what makes the Bible unique—specifically, how it was written and how it came to us.
 It’s also important to know how authentic and reliable the text of the Bible we now have is.
-All these questions must be addressed in subsequent articles.
+That question will be addressed in a subsequent articlse

 However, nearly all Muslims today would qualify this statement, arguing that the text of the Bible has been seriously corrupted.
 They thus deny the authenticity of the Bible in its present form and are rarely encouraged to read it.
 For a discussion of the Bible’s authenticity, see the third in this series of articles.